Land Rover Experience - Grandvalira Andorra

 Snow chains for cars

-With the arrival of winter, driving conditions are becoming snowier and icier, meaning it’s the time of the year to look out those snow chains for cars.
+snow-chainsIn winter time, driving conditions can be snowier and icier, meaning it’s the time of the year to look out snow chains for cars.
 These devices add extra traction and are an essential part of winter life in certain areas, as well as for those visiting Andorra ski resorts such as Grandvalira by car.

 In this guide, we outline the basics and essentials for winter driving and explain how to install a tyre chain for snow.

-• Metal snow chains.
-These are the most common snow chains for cars, as they represent the best value for money and are the sturdiest.
+Metal snow chains are the most common snow chains for cars, as they represent the best value for money and are the sturdiest.
+As the name suggests, these are chains made of metal, so they’re the ultimate type of snow chain.

-• Textile snow chains.
-Also known as snow socks, these are made from specially designed fabric that wraps around the tyre to provide traction.
-These are recommended for more frequent use.
+Also known as snow socks, textile snow chains are made from specially designed fabric that wraps around the tyre to provide traction.
+These are recommended for more frequent use and we’ll break these down further below.

-• Hybrid snow chains.
-These are a mix between metal and textile snow chains.
+Hybrid snow chains are a mix between metal and textile snow chains.
 Some drivers prefer the hybrids because they’re easier to install than metal snow chains, but longer lasting than the textile ones.

 If you’re a beginner or just learning how to drive with snow chains, it’s vitally important to practice installing them ahead of time.
 Most of the snow chains for tyres that were mentioned above are simple to install, as they either wrap around the tyre or are clipped across the tyre in the case of the spider snow chains.